 According to another description, a large portion of the meadows which separated College Point from Flushing were filled in (Queensborough Public Library 1922:1).
-The sources do not mention when the meadows were filled.
-Some filling may have occured during the late 1880s when the railroad was constructed.
+The source do not say when the meadows were filled.
+Some of the area may have been filled during the late 1880s during rail-road construction.
 The meadows included the project area, but there is no evidence that the project area was filled in at that time.
 By 1924 there were 11,000 people residing at College Point (Hazelton 1925 II:1036).